AndresPitta/AndresPitta.github.io/_posts/2019-9-17-Outliers.md

 <h2 style="text-align:center">In conclusion</h2>

-Outliers is a concept to take into account when doing a prediction.
+Outliers is a concept to consider when doing a prediction.
 Having an extremely high (or low value) can lead you to misleading conclusions if it is not handled correctly.
 So, next time you read me, I hope you have taken care of those outliers.